 - Medicare Part D Basics and Eligibility

 - Covered Drugs

 - Part D Standard and Alternative Benefits

 - "True Out-of-Pocket" Costs (TrOOP)

 - Part D Premiums and Late Enrollment Penalties

 - Part D Drug Management Tools and Formulary Requirements

+- The Medicare Prescription Payment Plan

 - Part D Enrollee Rights

 - Part D Assistance Programs

+- Part D and Other Coverage

-6. Overview of Changes for 2023 and 2024
+6. Changes for 2026

-As part of the Inflation Reduction Act, Congress made several changes to the Part D program that will be further addressed in this training.
-Those changes include:
+As part of the Inflation Reduction Act (IRA), Congress made several changes to the Part D program, including elimination of the coverage gap and capping out-of-pocket costs.
+IRA changes that will be implemented for the first time in 2026 and are further addressed in this training include: